The big lesson from the Bezos hack: Anyone can be a target

 Other messaging apps are likely also vulnerable.
 “It just so happens that this one was a vulnerability in WhatsApp," said JT Keating, of Texas-based security firm Zimperium.
 “It could have been in any one of any number of apps."

+Prince Mohammed exchanged numbers with Bezos during a U.S. trip in spring 2018.
+On the same visit, the prince also met with other tech executives, including the CEOs of Google, Apple and Palantir, as well as sports and entertainment celebrities and academic leaders.
+Virgin Group founder Richard Branson gave the Saudi delegation a tour of the Mojave Air and Space Port in the desert north of Los Angeles.

+Google and Apple didn’t respond to emailed requests for comment this week on whether their executives shared personal contacts after that trip.
+Palantir Technologies confirmed that its CEO Alex Karp met with the prince but said they never shared personal messages.
+Virgin Group said it was looking into it.

-UC Berkeley cybersecurity researcher Bill Marczak cautions that there's still no concrete evidence that's been demonstrated to show the Saudi video was malicious, and that it might be premature to jump to broader conclusions about it.
+UC Berkeley cybersecurity researcher Bill Marczak cautioned that there's still no conclusive evidence that the Saudi video was malicious, adding that it might be premature to jump to broader conclusions about it.
 Many other security experts have also questioned the forensics report upon which U.N. officials are basing their conclusions.

 But Marczak said it is generally good advice to “always be on the lookout for suspicious links or messages that sound too good to be true."